ARTIFICIAL INTELLIGENCE FOR MANAGEMENT AND ORGANIZATIONS

 During the course, the teacher will distribute reading materials at the end of each lesson.
 The materials will be made available on Moodle.

-The exam will be written and will require, in addition to assessing the acquired knowledge, the development of a simple application of generative AI to management topics.
+Student evaluation is based on assessing the acquired knowledge and the development of a simple application of generative AI applied to management topics, through:

 Regarding the grading scale (criteria for assigning grades):